Ottawa remembers Cpl. Cirillo five years later

 OTTAWA - Ottawa is remembering five years after the death of Cpl.
 Nathan Cirillo.

 On Oct.
-22, 2014, Cirillo was standing guard at the National War Memorial when lone gunman Michael Zehaf-Bibeau gunned him down before making his way to Centre Block.
+22, 2014, Cirillo was standing guard at the National War Memorial when lone gunman Michael Zehaf-Bibeau shot and killed him before making his way to Centre Block.
 Zehaf-Bibeau was later shot and killed at Parliament Hill during an exchange of gunfire.